One-loop power spectrum corrections in interacting dark energy cosmologies: IDE review

-The introduction of a coupling between DM and de also affects the evolution of perturbations.
+The introduction of a coupling between DM and DE also affects the evolution of perturbations.
 In the Newtonian gauge, the coupled system of linear Einstein-Boltzmann equations governing the evolution of DM density perturbations, $\delta_c$, and velocity divergences, $\theta_c$, is well established in the literature (see, e.g.,~\cite{Valiviita:2008iv, LopezHonorez:2012fq, Gavela:2010tm}).
-In the mildly non-linear regime, modifications to the DM continuity equation must be taken into account, since the coupling alters the underlying mass-conservation dynamics and thereby impacts structure formation through changes in both the background expansion and the linear growth rate—two key ingredients in modeling the matter power spectrum.
-On the other hand, as shown by \cite{Dakin:2019vnj} and \cite{Hassani:2020buk}, DE perturbations may, in principle, induce corrections to the Euler equation in interacting dark-sector scenarios; however, such effects become relevant only on extremely large scales, where a fully relativistic treatment is required.
-Because our analysis is confined to the Newtonian regime relevant for LSS observables, these contributions are safely negligible and will not be included here.
+In the mildly nonlinear regime, modifications to the DM continuity equation must be taken into account, since the coupling alters the underlying mass-conservation dynamics and thereby impacts structure formation through changes in both the background expansion and the linear growth rate—two key ingredients in modeling the matter power spectrum.